 REGATTA ATTENDANCE AND FEES

-The sprint regatta season is designed to progress from smaller local regattas to the provincial and then national / international regattas.
+The sprint regatta season is designed to progress from smaller local regattas to the bigger, provincial-level and national-level regattas.
 As a club, Hanlan is striving to build a reputation as a strong, competitive club; therefore, it is important to ensure Hanlan athletes are prepared to race at the large, high-profile regattas.
-It is mandatory to attend at least one CORA before attending the Ontario Championships or Ontario Master Championships, and you must race at the provincial level in order to compete at Henley or any other national / international regatta.
-It is also mandatory for athletes in all competitive programs to attend every sanctioned regatta, unless a notice of absence is given to program coach beforehand.
+For example, coaches require members to attend a CORA regatta before attempting to row at the Ontario Championships or Ontario Master Championships; similarly, athletes are advised to attend a provincial-level regatta before attempting a national-level regatta (e.g., Royal Canadian Henley).
+It is also mandatory for athletes in all competitive programs to attend at least two sanctioned regattas.

 Members who participate in regattas are responsible for all regatta fees.
 Members are also responsible for their own transportation and accommodation costs for attending regattas.